-- 1- Approval of the company's annual and quarterly Financial Statements. - 2- Approval of distributing cash dividends of 400% of the nominal value of the share (400 fils per share) for the fiscal year ending on 31/12/2022. - 3- A free bonus shares were distributed at a rate of 5% of the paid-up capital (5 shares for every 100 shares) for the financial year ending on 31/12/2022. - 4- Some articles of the Memorandum of Association and Articles of Association have been amended in accordance with the applicable laws and regulations. - 5- Approval of the governance report In line with the requirements of the Capital Markets Authority. - 6- Discussing the Audit committee's recommendation for appointment of the auditors for the fiscal year ending on 31/12/2023. - 7- Approving the annual report for the remuneration of the members of the Board of Directors and the Executive Management of the company submitted by the Remuneration and Nominations Committee to submit them to the General Assembly. - 8- Approval of the key performance indicators (KPIs) for evaluating the Board of Directors and each of its committees. - 9- Approving the Board of Directors' report for the annual general assembly on the company's activities and financial position for the fiscal year ending on December 31, 2022 and following up on the implementation of the approved strategies and plans.
+- 1- Approval of the company's annual and quarterly Financial Statements. - 2- Approval of distributing cash dividends of 350 % of the nominal value of the share (350 fils per share) for the fiscal year ending on 31/12/2023. - 3- A free bonus shares were distributed at a rate of 5% of the paid-up capital (5 shares for every 100 shares) for the financial year ending on 31/12/2023. - 4- Approval of the governance report In line with the requirements of the Capital Markets Authority. - 5- Discussing the Audit committee's recommendation for appointment of the auditors for the fiscal year ending on 31/12/2024. - 6- Approving the annual report for the remuneration of the members of the Board of Directors and the Executive Management of the company submitted by the Remuneration and Nominations Committee to submit them to the General Assembly. - 7- Approval of the key performance indicators (KPIs) for evaluating the Board of Directors and each of its committees. - 8- Approving the Board of Directors' report for the annual general assembly on the company's activities and financial position for the fiscal year ending on December 31, 2023 and following up on the implementation of the approved strategies and plans.